ioveasdkre/Udemy-PiotrJura-Nuxt3/portfolio/content/blog-ch06/first.md

 keywords: 'nuxt, vue, content'
 robots: 'index, follow'
 author: 'NuxtLabs'
-og:title: 'This is an OpenGraph title'
+'og:title': 'This is an OpenGraph title'
 ---

 # First post on our website